Deploy GWS Ingress

 Learn how to deploy GWS Ingress into a private edition environment.

-- The instructions on this page assume you are deploying the service in a service-specific namespace or OpenShift project, named in accordance with the requirements on Creating namespaces.
+- The instructions on this page assume you are deploying the service in a service-specific namespace, named in accordance with the requirements on Creating namespaces.
 If you are using a single namespace for all private edition services, replace the namespace element in the commands on this page with the name of your single namespace or project.

 - Similarly, the configuration and environment setup instructions assume you need to create namespace-specific (in other words, service-specific) secrets.
 If you are using a single namespace for all private edition services, you might not need to create separate secrets for each service, depending on your credentials management requirements.
 However, if you do create service-specific secrets in a single namespace, be sure to avoid naming conflicts.